How to Define a Service Area

 The first step in any planning or marketing endeavor for a healthcare organization is service area definition.
 Before demographics or market share can be run, an appropriate service area must be applied.
 There is no one-size-fits-all way to define a service area.
 In fact, there are several ways to do it.
 Which one is best?
 The answer is, it depends.
 Defining a service area is both art and science.

 In our years of working with healthcare strategists, marketers, and planners, we’ve found that most organizations define their service areas incorrectly, often defining them larger than they should.
-In this blog post, we will discuss best practices and highlight the pros and cons of different methods of defining a service area.
+In this post, we'll discuss best practices and highlight the pros and cons of different methods of defining a service area.

 By definition, a service area is “who an organization serves.”
 Not who they want to serve, but the geography they actually, currently serve.
 This means the organization has to consider market share from the geography, it cannot be based solely on patient origin.

 Download the Guide to Defining Your Service Area

 Let’s get started by considering the various ways a hospital can define their service area.